 6 Natural Solutions For Environmental Allergies In Dogs

-Some say that the best way to protect your dog is to stay away from the source of the irritation.
-And sure, that makes sense.
-But often, this isn’t doable.
-After all, if your dog is allergic to tree pollen, can you avoid going outside for weeks on end?
-Nope.
+The best way to protect your dog is to keep her away from the source of the irritation.
+But that’s not practical with environmental allergies.
+If your dog’s allergic to tree pollen, you can’t keep her indoors for weeks on end.

-Others may suggest a steroid or anti-allergy drug like Atopica or Apoquel.
-These are a huge problem.
-These risky drugs work by suppressing part of your dog’s immune response.
-This can damage your dog’s immune system, leaving it open to attack.
+Your vet may suggest steroids, or an anti-allergy drug like Atopica, Apoquel or Cytopoint.
+These risky drugs work by suppressing part of your dog’s immune response… which means your dog is more vulnerable to other disease.

 So, if you can’t remove the allergen and you want to stay away from dangerous drugs, how can you ease your dog’s suffering?
 Here are a few natural solutions that can help.